-The following code block parses a Pascal-style byte string (one length byte, followed by the right number of data bytes) and decodes it using a UTF-8 codec:
+The following example parses a Pascal-style byte string (one length byte, followed by the right number of data bytes) and decodes it using a UTF-8 codec:

 Notice how the len value, which came from the input bit string itself, is used to decide how much of the remaining input to consume.

 Most of the time, bit-string-case is used with complete inputs.
 For example, a complete input might be the entirety of an Ethernet packet, a complete UDP datagram, or a precisely-measured HTTP POST request body.
 In these situations, no further input is expected to be available, and patterns in bit-string-case clauses that need to examine beyond the end of the currently-available input should simply fail.
 This is the default behaviour, when #:on-short is omitted from bit-string-case.

 However, when working with inputs that are self-delimiting (such as JSON texts, XML documents, or S-expressions) and that are being read incrementally from input streams (i.e. ports, including in particular TCP connections), there may be an alternative, appropriate thing to do when a pattern needs to look past the end of the currently-available input.
 For example, it might be sensible to ask for more input.